Connect » Learn » Share » Explore

 We expect participants to follow these rules at our all of our event venues and event-related social events.If You Need Help

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting feedback@javascripters.orgAs a JavaScripters community, we take our community’s health seriously and want to ensure everyone has a good experience, so please contact us at feedback@javascripters.org if there is an issue so we can help address it.
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting contact@javascripters.community As a JavaScripters community, we take our community’s health seriously and want to ensure everyone has a good experience, so please contact us at contact@javascripters.community if there is an issue so we can help address it.

 We have been notified that someone is misusing JavaScripters community name and representing themselves on behalf of the community for commercial activities.